dayvsonspacca/aq-hub/DECISIONS.md

 An item is immutable in the end, so I don’t need a setter method for the name.

 > Conclusion: Let's use constructor methods only.
 That way, we ensure immutability and cohesion.

+# #2 Control Error Flow Using Exceptions or Result Methods?

+This question came up when I noticed that a `UseCase` can result in many exceptions—an exception when building an item, or another when using some service.
+This introduces a break in the `Input -> Process -> Output` flow of a `UseCase`, and creates the need to add many `try-catch` blocks within the `UseCase`.

+On the other hand, using Result methods protects the `UseCase` logic, but now I need to check `isSuccess` on all Result objects.

+Looking at these two options, I decided to use the Result methods.
+This choice was made entirely to avoid breaking the `UseCase` flow.

+> Conclusion: Let's use Result methods.
+That way, once again, we ensure immutability, cohesion, and a consistent process flow.